elixir-toniq/raft/README.md

 {:ok, _pid} = Raft.start_peer(KVStore, name: :s3)
 ```

-Each node must be given a unique name within the cluster.
-At this point our
+At this point our peers are started but currently they're all in the
-nodes are started but they're all followers and don't know anything about each
+"follower" state.
+In order to get them to communicate we need to define
-other.
-We need to set the configuration so that they can communicate:
+a cluster configuration for them like so:

 ```elixir
 Raft.set_configuration(:s1, [:s1, :s2, :s3])
 ```

-Once this runs the peers will start an election and elect a leader.
-You can
+Once this command runs the peers will start an election and elect
-check the current leader like so:
+a leader.
+You can see who the current leader is by running:

 ```elixir
 leader = Raft.leader(:s1)